What is the Office of Care and Protection?

 - The carrying on of a business

-Every Controller shall annually, or at such other intervals as the court may direct, deliver the accounts operated on behalf of the Patient to OCP.
-These accounts will be inspected and if appropriate, be ‘passed’ by OCP.
+Every Controller is required to take out a security bond to safeguard assets and shall annually, or at such other intervals as the court may direct, submit accounts operated on behalf of the Patient to the OCP for inspection.

 What happens if there is no-one suitable or willing to act as Controller?

-If no relative or friend is willing to act or if there is a disagreement between them as to whom should act, the Master may appoint an officer of the Court or the Official Solicitor as the last resort as the Controller.
-If there are limited assets, instead of appointing a Controller, the Master may authorise someone to manage the property and affairs of the Patient under a ‘Short Procedure Order’.
+If no relative or friend is willing to act or if there is a disagreement between them as to whom should act, the Master may appoint an officer of the Court or the Official Solicitor as the Controller.

 What powers will the Controller have?

-A Controller can do all the things in relation to the property and affairs of the Patient as the court orders, directs or authorises him to do.
-If the court is later satisfied that the patient has become capable of managing his property and affairs the controller will be discharged by the court.
+A Controller can do all the things in relation to the property and affairs of the Patient as the court orders, directs or authorises them to do.
+If the court is later satisfied that the patient has become capable of managing their property and affairs the Controller will be discharged by the court.

 What is the role of the Official Solicitor?

-Article 109 of the Court of Judicature Rules provides authority for the Master (Care & Protection) to invite the Official Solicitor to act as a Controller for a Patient when there is no one else available to assume this role.
-The Official Solicitor and her Office have therefore a close working relationship with the Master (Care & Protection) and OCP Patients Office.
+Article 109 of the Court of Judicature Rules provides authority for the Master (Care and Protection) to invite the Official Solicitor to act as a Controller for a Patient when there is no one else available or willing to assume this role.

-In addition Health and Social Care Trusts have some powers in relation to the property of a person in accommodation for which s/he is responsible.
-Under Article 116(1) of the Order, these powers apply to a person incapable by reason of mental disorder of managing and administering her/his property and affairs who resides in accommodation for which the Regional Board is responsible.
+In addition Health and Social Care Trusts have some powers in relation to the property of a person in accommodation for which they are responsible.
+Under Article 116(1) of the Order, these powers apply to a person incapable by reason of mental disorder of managing and administering their property and affairs who resides in accommodation for which the Regional Board is responsible.
 The power does not apply where a controller has already been appointed.